cloudfoundry-community/java-nats/README.md

 # JNats

-A Java client for the NATS lightweight publish-subscribe and distributed queueing messaging system.
+A Java client for the excellent NATS lightweight publish-subscribe and distributed queueing messaging system created by Derek Collision.

+More information about NATS can be found at the [NATS Git Hub project](https://github.com/derekcollison/nats).

+There is also a [NATS Client for Node.js] (https://github.com/derekcollison/node_nats).

 ## Basic Usage